Mold Testing Recommendations

 Can a Home Inspector Tell me if the Levels of Mold is Unsafe or Unhealthy?

-A Home Inspector can offer no opinions about how the mold could affect your health.
+A Home Inspector can indicate whether conditions exist that could cause potential health issues however a Home Inspector can offer no opinions about how the mold could affect your health.
 A doctor or an Industrial Hygienist should be consulted for more information regarding mold and health concerns.